Updated: Sep 25

 What 2020 taught me

-I came into 2020 with the mantra “double (abundance) and vision” and even in the midst of a global pandemic, God again, kept his promise!💃🏽
+I came into 2020 with the mantra “double (abundance) and vision” and even in the midst of a global pandemic, God again, kept His promise!💃🏽

 2020 was peculiar, but it stretched me.
 It forced me to give myself more grace.
 It taught me to be still and to simply be.
 It brought new appreciation of the things I often take for granted (home, family, health, toilet paper😂).
 It spotlighted my village/support system.
 It stirred up my innovation and creativity.
 It honed my discernment.
-And most importantly, it taught me that life is fleeting and in as much as it’s easy to be distracted by the many tantalizing things (and people) in this world, that this is not my home.
+And most importantly, it taught me that life is fleeting and in as much as it’s easy to be distracted by the many tantalizing things (and people) in this world, that this is not my permanent home.
 When my time here is up, none of these earthly things will have mattered.
 I’ve learned that life itself is the true gift of life!

 2021: I Choose